cbcrg/bengen/README.md

 <br>
 Example:

-    bash add-aligner.sh --name=MSA-NAME -m=/complete/path/to/your/metadatafile -t=/complete/path/to/your/templatefile
+    bash add.sh --name=MSA-NAME -m=/complete/path/to/your/metadatafile -t=/complete/path/to/your/templatefile

 You can find more inforamation on how to properly create the metadata and template files under the [documentation](https://github.com/cbcrg/bengen/blob/master/Documentation.md)